Many or all companies we feature compensate us. Compensation and editorial

 Piggyback loan

-Piggyback loans allow you to use two separate mortgages to buy a house—a larger mortgage that covers the bulk of the cost and a smaller mortgage that helps fund the down payment.
-It’s a different way of structuring your mortgage, which might allow you to avoid paying PMI.
-However, you’ll have two monthly payments, which can make your housing costs skyrocket.
+Piggyback loans, also called an 80-10-10 mortgage or a combination mortgage, allow you to use two separate mortgages to buy a house—a larger mortgage that covers the bulk of the cost and a smaller mortgage that helps fund the down payment.
+This might allow you to avoid paying PMI.
+However, you’ll have two monthly payments.

 Piggyback loans are rare today.
 They were prevalent during the housing boom in the early 2000s, but lenders have been less likely to offer these loans since the market crash in 2008.
 Instead, borrowers can access down-payment assistance programs, which are often much cheaper.